JDygard/belltini/readme.md

     iii.
 A biographical page with information about the chef.
 3. An explicit and structured page with an order form.
+***
 ### Skeleton
 #### How do we represent this information?
 How does the user find it?
 1. The home page features snippets of information with links to learn more at each step.
 2. The nav bar is clear and explicit about the information to be found on each page.
+3. The footer contains relevant links on each page.
+4. The Learn More page contains more specific information about the product.
+5. The About page contains information about the chef.
+6. The Selection page has a gallery with images of the product.
+7. The order form is clear and concise.
 ### Surface
 #### What does it look like?
-1. Customers of this page will expect a clean, light, modern design with clear, simple features arranged intuitively.
+1. The most targeted users of this page (as discussed in [demographics](#strategy) above) will expect a clean, light, modern design with clear, simple features arranged intuitively.

     i.
 Because this site is intending to generally appeal to anyone who might order professionally made ingredients, and specifically to higher-income people, a modern, clean style was chosen.
 This includes minimalistic features to highlight large, emotionally involving imagery featuring the product.

     ii.
-The colors were chosen for this minimalistic, clean design, following a color pallette one might find in a bright kitchen like off-white and light-colored wood.
+The colors were chosen for this minimalistic, clean design, following a color palette one might find in a bright kitchen like off-white and light-colored wood.

     iii.
 Font: Montserrat was chosen for most informational features for its clean, modern look.
 Roboto was used for buttons, forms and hero image boxes because of its high visibility while retaining some modern tone.